ccesarrod/fuzzy-spoon/README.md

 # fuzzy-spoon

-This is place holder for a MVC app
+This is a MVC app that uses angularjs in the front end.
+Not fully developed

 Now Testing from local